aprilsbloom/thecatapi-discord-bot/README.md

   - You can fetch a list of Breed IDs that work with the bot by running `/breedinfo` and selecting `Breed List` from the dropdown.

 - Fact
   - This command fetches a random fact about cats.
-I combined both [my own collection of cat facts](https://gist.githubusercontent.com/paintingofblue/657d0c4d1202374889ce4a98a6b7f35f/raw/fd635f48f69ea9c2d2d07f67e7ab310a6408fddf/catfacts.txt) as well as [catfact.ninja](https://catfact.ninja/fact)
+I used [my own collection of cat facts](https://gist.githubusercontent.com/paintingofblue/657d0c4d1202374889ce4a98a6b7f35f/raw/catfacts.txt) for this command.

 - Video
-  - This command fetches a random video from a [list of subreddits](https://github.com/paintingofblue/thecatapi-discord-bot/blob/8d1bf812d5b1874b1a6656563b68cba2c6996afd/API.py#L7).
+  - This command fetches a random video from a [list of subreddits](https://github.com/paintingofblue/thecatapi-discord-bot/blob/main/API.py#L7).
 It shows the information about the post, such as the title, who posted it, the subreddit it was posted in and the post link.

 - Breed Info
   - This command has 2 different arguments.
 It can be used to show a description of your chosen breed, to show statistics about your breed, as well as list all supported breeds by the bot.